Sordamente/MazeSolver/README.md

 # MazeSolver
 This is a basic A* powered maze making and solving program, assigned to the controls rookies at GRT as a test.
 You can read some test cases below.
-The task was to make a basic maze solving program, and this is that but with a GUI.
+The task was to make a basic maze solving program, and this is an optimized version of that but with a GUI and portals.

 If you would like to see the assignment itself go to:
 * [Original Nifty Problem](http://nifty.stanford.edu/2008/blaheta-maze/cs2/prep-hwk.pdf)